-- F. Disorderly Conduct: Disorderly conduct may include but is not limited to: - i.
-Acting in a manner that threatens, endangers, or harasses others, including but not limited to verbally or in writing; - ii.
-Disrupting, obstructing, or interfering with the activities of others, including university events; or - iii.
-Behaving in a lewd or indecent manner or causing others to do so. - G. Hazing: Any action taken, or situation created as part of a program to join, remain in, or receive new status within a group or organization which might reasonably endanger mental or physical well-being; or entail servitude, degradation, embarrassment, harassment, actual or perceived safety risk, or ridicule regardless of an individual's willingness to participate and regardless of the intent of those who create the situation or take the action.
+F. Disorderly Conduct: Disorderly conduct may include but is not limited to:

+- Acting in a way that threatens, endangers, or harasses others, including verbal, written, or any other form of communication; - Disrupting, obstructing, or interfering with the activities of others, including university events; or - Behaving in a lewd or indecent manner or causing others to do so. - G. Hazing: Any action or situation that occurs as part of a program to join, remain in, or receive new status within a group or organization if that action or situation might reasonably lead to any one of the following: - endangering mental or physical well-being or; - include servitude, degradation, embarrassment, ridicule, or harassment or; - actual or perceived safety risk,

+An action or situation can be hazing regardless of an individual's willingness to participate and regardless of the intent of those who create the situation or take the action.